singh-man/books/crackingTheCoding/17_hard.md

 If we consider the runtime ---O(PW +  DW)--- we probably can't get rid of the O(DW) factor.
 We have to touch each word at least once, and there are O(DW) words.
 Therefore, if there's an optimization to be made, it's probably in the O(PW) term.

 It would be difficult to eliminate the P part in O(PW) because we have to at least print all P pairs (which takes O(P) time).
 The best place to focus, then, is on the W part.
-1s there some way we can do less than O(W) work for each pair of similar documents?
+Is there some way we can do less than O(W) work for each pair of similar documents?

 One way to tackle this is to analyze what information the hash table gives us.
 Consider this list of documents: